motou/magento2-store-locator-stockists-extension/README.md

 ### Suggested features (to be implemented):
 * allow users to upload custom map pin;
-* offer walking and cycle directions;
 * better styling for different design template;
+* allow users to change stockist url
 * store schedule;
 * private key for gmaps.